rushithkarunaratne-catapult/path_finding/README.md

 Does not work for very large grid sizes due to A star complexity, and the fact that I was not as experienced when I did this.
 I would definetely consider using more efficient data structures if I were to redo this project.

-But, it finds the most a path quite well for reasonable grid sizes/distances.
+But, it finds a path quite well for reasonable grid sizes/distances.

 Checkout the video for demo